lightward/mechanic-tasks/tasks/auto-invite-customers-after-an-order/README.md

 * [Task script](./script.liquid)

-Automatically prompt customers to activate their customer accounts, after placing an order in your store – useful if your online store unlocks special offers, functionality, or content after making a purchase.
+Automatically prompt customers to activate their customer accounts, after placing an order in your store, by triggering a customizable Shopify-powered email.
+Useful if your online store unlocks special offers, functionality, or content after making a purchase.
 Optionally, only send invitations if the customer has ordered a product with a specific tag.

 ## Default options